pchurch2/NETAS/README.md

  - Heartbeat (Uptime Monitoring)
  - Functionbeat (Cloud Data)

 NETAS utilizes Filebeat via the Zeek Module in conjunction with Elasticsearch and Kibana in order to bring Zeek logs into the forefront for further network traffic analysis.
-Filebeat is installed and configured on the Zeek-VM.
+Filebeat is installed and configured on the Zeek-VM and is configured with the `filebeat.yml` config file in the `NETAS/configs` directory.

 ### Zeek